Maciej Klich: Emigration to Sweden

-In 1984, Klich emigrated to Sweden due to "forced migration" set by the communist regime in Poland.
+In 1984, Klich was forced to leave Poland to emigrate to Sweden.
+He was awaiting trial and faced up to six years in jail for anti-communist activity.
+The Polish government gave Klich the opportunity to leave Poland and migrate to Sweden.
+Klich fled to Sweden, and was banned from entering Poland until the regime's fall in 1989.
 From 1985 to 1989, Klich was an organizer of support for NZS and Solidarity members who were being oppressed in Upper Silesia during the Polish martial law as part of the so-called "Składka Górnośląska".
 From 1986 to 1994, Klich facilitated the transport of medical equipment as part of "medical aid" to Poland.
 Klich was involved in the transportation and distribution of publications and books that were prohibited in Poland from 1986 to 1989.

 In 1986, Klich was one of the founders of the "Polish Scouting Association Outside Borders - Sweden District"(Polish: Związek Harcerstwa Polskiego poza granicami Kraju, ZHPpzK).
 In 1991 Klich co-founded and an advised the Independent Polish Scouting Squad "LS-Kaszuby" (IPSS) in Sweden (Polish: Niezależny Hufiec Harcerstwa Polskiego "LS-Kaszuby" w Szwecji, NHHP “LS-Kaszuby w Szwecji”) and its sponsor (since 1991).
 Author of the IPSS's statute, advisor and member of the IPSS Council.
 From 1991 to 2014, he was the secretary of the IPSS.
-He is the author of all the symbols, graphic signs, banner and brochures for IPSS.

-In the years 1995–1998, he organized and sponsored the Christmas drawing competitions in Poland.
+He is the author of all the symbols, graphic signs, banner and brochures for IPSS.In the years 1995–1998, he organized and sponsored the Christmas drawing competitions in Poland.
 In the years 1994–1998, Klich provided assistance in helping Polish children from Lithuania at the IPSS International Summer Camps.
 From 1997 to 1999, he supported the Concerts of Classical Music "Dzieci-Dzieciom", and from 2000 to 2014, he was the official sponsor of the Concerts.
 Klich supported and sponsored the International Scout Integration Camps in the years 1992–2001.

 In the years 1990–96, he was an associate of the Swedish-Polish Environmental Association (Swedish: Svensk-Polska Miljöförening) and a graphic editor of "The Environmental Connection" (Swedish: Miljösambandet) magazine.

+In the years 1990–96, he was an associate of the Swedish-Polish Environmental Association (Swedish: Svensk-Polska Miljöförening) and a graphic editor of "Miljösambandet" magazine.

 Klich sponsored many Polish diaspora initiatives in Stockholm, including the construction of the Katyn Monument.

 He is a member of the Association of the Repressed in Martial Law (Polish: Stowarzyszenia Represjonowanych w Stanie Wojennym).
 Klich has also been recognized by the Institute of National Remembrance for being a victim and repressed during the Polish People's Republic and for being investigated by the security services of the People's Republic of Poland from 1980 to 1983.